ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 When the elected node generates a new block, it will fill its data fields with the values it considers appropriate.
 These include:
 * Block Number: Blocks are numbered sequentially, so this is simply the most recent accepted block's number plus one.
 * timestamp: This is the "Unix epoch" value (number of seconds since 1970-01-01 00:00:00) of the moment when the block was generated, with 1-second precision.
 * difficulty: This is the estimated mining difficulty.
-The formula for calculating this is explained in [Ixian Hybrid PoW](https://projectixian.github.io/tech_docs/mining_pow.html).
+The formula for calculating this is explained in [Ixian Optional PoW - Mining](https://projectixian.github.io/tech_docs/mining_pow.html).
 * version: this is the current version of the block, which is hard-coded in the node's configuration.
 The version number of the subsequent block must be at least equal (or greater to) to this version number.
 * lastBlockChecksum: This field is a copy of the previous block's checksum field.
 * transactions: The node will pick waiting transactions from its memory and include them in the generated block.
-The order of transactions picked is exactly prescribed, see [Block transaction ordering](dlt_whitepaper.html#block-transaction-ordering) for reference implementation priorities.
+The order of transactions picked is exactly prescribed, see [Block transaction ordering](./dlt_whitepaper.html#block-transaction-ordering) for reference implementation priorities.
 Note: Only the transaction IDs are included to reduce the block size.
 * walletStateChecksum: The transactions chosen in the `transactions` field are temporarily applied to the currently valid Wallet State in order to calculate the next valid state.
 The checksum from the resulting state is put into the field `walletStateChecksum` in order to ensure that all nodes arrive at the same result when applying the listed transactions.
 * signatures: this field initially contains only the elected node's signature.
 As other nodes process and validate this block, they will add their own signatures if they agree with the results.
 * powField: this field is left blank when the block is generated and is populated later when/if a valid PoW solution is found.
-See [Ixian Hybrid PoW](https://projectixian.github.io/tech_docs/mining_pow.html).
+See [Ixian Optional PoW - Mining](https://projectixian.github.io/tech_docs/mining_pow.html).
 Note: this field is not transmitted over the network and is maintained locally by each Node.
 * signatureFreezeChecksum: This field "freezes" signatures for a past block (currently 5th last block, counting the block currently being generated), in order to prevent manipulating the signature history.
 5 blocks (in ideal network conditions this should be about 2:30 minutes) is the accepted time when slower nodes may yet sign a block which has otherwise already been accepted by the majority.
-For details, see [Signature Freeze](dlt_whitepaper.html#signature-freeze).
+For details, see [Signature Freeze](./dlt_whitepaper.html#signature-freeze).

 ### Block transaction ordering